vernak2539/words-byvernacchia/src/content/blog/how-do-search-this-thing.md

 ## My Choice

 I think I'm going to be lazy and try to use Algolia because it's "easy."
 Hopefully those aren't famous last words.

+### Me trying to implement it

+So, I went down this path of Algolia, let's see how it went.

+I looked for some SDK / package to integrate into my site, something along the lines of "set it and forget it."

+Unfortunately, I was mistaken and there is no silver bullet like I thought.
+It turns out you  have to prep data, upload it to their site (like I describe in the [Others](#others) section 😬), and then implement search.

+After a bit of digging I ended up using [this blog](https://route360.dev/post/astro-algolia/) as a source of truth.
+It worked really well, so I would suggest that you have a look!

+Looking back, I probably could've used the [Load from Astro + Local Search](#load-from-astro--local-search) strategy as well.

+But, now there is search on the site.
+Maybe I'll have a go at refining it over time.